Overview

 Many applications that need real-time streaming often need similar related features.
 Encryption, QoS control, playback synchronization, to name a few.
 Such features are also in the scope of this project.

-At the very high level, the project has the following goals:
+At the very high level, the main focus of the project is on these features:

-• high quality streaming — support CD- and DVD-quality audio streams;
+• high quality streaming — support CD- and DVD-quality lossless audio streams and compression algorithms suitable for music;

-• robust playback — provide good quality of service even on unreliable networks;
+• robust playback — provide good quality of service even on unreliable networks using lossless packet repair;

 • high-level and easy to use interface — implement a simple and high-level API that hides all the complexity from user;